BerkeleyLab/assert/README.md

 ```
 fpm build --flag "-DASSERTIONS"
 ```
-The program [example/invoke-via-macro.F90] demonstrates the preferred way to invoke assertions via the three provided macros.
+The program [example/invoke-via-macro.F90] demonstrates the preferred way to invoke assertions via the provided macros.
 Invoking assertions this way ensures such calls will be completely removed whenever the `ASSERTIONS` macro is undefined (or defined to zero) during compilation.
 Due to a limitation of `fpm`, this approach works best if the project using Assert is also a `fpm` project.
 If instead `fpm install` is used, then either the user must copy `include/assert_macros.h` to the installation directory (default: `~/.local/include`) or